jzuniga206/mfe/packages/container/readme.md

 ### Responsibilities
 - renders all other apps
 - communicates with all other apps to synchronize things like browser history, user information
+  - communication occurs through each apps exported mount function that can accept an optional configuration object argument
+  - this config object contains functions necessary for handling the passing of information between container and apps

 - Every micro app is rendered as a React component in `/src/components`
   - Every app exports a mount function which is exposed through webpack ModuleFederationPlugin config